ashish-shr/100-Days-of-CPP-Programming/Day_71_Polymorphism/Readme.md

 - Compile-time polymorphism: This is also called static (or early) binding.
 - Runtime polymorphism: This is also called dynamic (or late) binding.

-## Compile-time, Static or Early Binding Polymorphism
+## Compile-time, Static or Early Binding or Static Linking Polymorphism

 - Compile-time Polymorphism includes
   - Function/Method Overloading